US Bill would block defence contractors from using Chinese rare earths

 To build that reserve, though, the Pentagon buys supply in part from China, a paradox that Senate staffers hope will abate in time.

-The rare earths production process can be highly pollutive, part of the reason why it grew unpopular in the United States.
+The rare earths production process can be highly pollutive, part of the reason why it became unpopular in the US.

 Ongoing research is attempting to make the process cleaner.

-Cotton said he has talked to various US executive agencies about the Bill, but declined to say if he had talked with President Joe Biden or the White House.
+Cotton said he had talked to various US executive agencies about the Bill, but declined to say if he had talked with President Joe Biden or the White House.

 "This is an area in which Congress will lead, because many members have been concerned about this very topic, regardless of party," he said.